-- 243. Cross-border or intraregional cooperation in South-East Asia is hampered by stark differences in border-management capacities.
-ASEAN (which includes 10 States of this subregion) has stated that a shared regional border-management approach is required and that Member States must work together to respond to cross-border crime and security threats.
-Some steps have been taken to realize this goal.
-Most States have received training from or cooperated with foreign counterparts to enhance the capacity of border control officials to detect fraudulent travel documents, identify travellers who may pose security risks, and screen passengers. - 244.
-Only three States are parties to the 1951 Refugee Convention and its 1967 Protocol.
-UNHCR works closely with in two States in determining refugee status.
-UNHCR is wholly responsible for RSD in three Member States that have no national asylum system in place.
+207. Cross-border or intraregional cooperation in South-East Asia is hampered by stark differences in border management capacities.
+ASEAN, whose members include 10 States of this subregion, has stated that a shared regional border management approach is required and that its member States must work together to respond to cross-border crime and security threats.
+Some steps have been taken to realize that goal.
+Most States have received training from or cooperated with foreign counterparts in order to enhance the capacity of border control officials to screen passengers, detect fraudulent travel documents and identify travellers who may pose security risks.

+208. Only three States are parties to the 1951 Refugee Convention and its 1967 Protocol.
+UNHCR works closely with two States in determining refugee status.
+UNHCR is wholly responsible for refugee status determination in three States of the subregion that have no national asylum system in place.
 Two States do not accept asylum seekers or refugees.
-One State has established an RSD procedure which allows for thorough review of applicants, as well as appeal of first-instance decisions.
-Another State has put in place a system allowing it to determine refugee and asylum status and has recently amended its registration procedure to ensure that persons seeking shelter in Thailand are not members of terrorist groups.
+One State has established a refugee status determination procedure that allows for the thorough review of applicants, as well as the appeal of first-instance decisions.
+Another State has put in place a system allowing it to determine refugee and asylum status and has recently amended its registration procedure to ensure that persons seeking shelter in that State are not members of terrorist groups.

-245. Two States revised their counter-terrorism laws in 2018 and 2020 respectively, introducing a number of new elements required by the relevant Security Council resolutions.
+209. One State revised its counter-terrorism laws in 2018, and another did so in 2020, in both cases introducing a number of new elements required under the relevant Security Council resolutions.
 Whereas three States specifically criminalize preparing and planning for terrorism and/or a terrorist act, the other eight rely on general legislative provisions on accomplice liability for serious offences to criminalize preparatory and accessory acts.
 Most States of this subregion criminalize solicitation or conspiring to commit terrorist acts or other forms of supporting terrorist acts.
 However, several States do not appear to cover preparatory or accessory acts conducted within their borders with the aim of committing terrorist acts against other States.

-246. Three States have established dedicated counter-terrorism units within both their police and prosecution services.
-Both countries have investigated and prosecuted a considerable number of terrorism cases, independently and also through bilateral cooperation.
-They maintain close investigative cooperation and have also established law enforcement, intelligence, military and diplomatic channels to engage with relevant entities in conflict zone States and neighbouring States to collect information about their own nationals who travelled in support of ISIL, Al-Qaida, and affiliated terrorist organizations.
+210. Three States have established dedicated counter-terrorism units within both their police and prosecution services.
+All three countries have investigated and prosecuted a considerable number of terrorism cases, both independently and through bilateral cooperation.
+They maintain close investigative cooperation with each other and have established law enforcement, intelligence, military and diplomatic channels to engage with relevant entities in conflict zone States and neighbouring States to collect information about their own nationals who have travelled in support of ISIL, Al-Qaida and affiliated terrorist organizations.
 The capacity of States less affected by terrorism remains untested.